Fieldwork

 Project Description:

-The Messors organization is offering a restoration course regarding Frescoes and Fine Art located in the rich cultural and historical setting of Southern Italy.
+The Messors organization is offering a cultural heritage conservation course regarding Frescoes and Fine Art located in the rich cultural and historical setting of Southern Italy.
 The Frescoes are part of the rupestrian settlements (underground habitations) located in the Alta Murgia area in the Puglia region of Italy.
 Paintings on Canvas are part of private collections.
-A fresco making session will concentrate on the principles and chemistry of the technique and learning how to create decorative patterns and paintings using natural materials such us lime-based mortars and pigments.
-The workshop provides a practical focus, allowing students ample opportunity for participation in restoration technique.
-The courses are complemented by seminars in Art History, Geomorphological Studies and Religious Iconography and Rituals.
-The course also includes several site visits, including visits to Sassi of Matera (Unesco World Heritage site), a visit to the rupestrian churches and museums; two days trip visit to Pompeii and Naples.
+A fresco-making session will concentrate on the principles and chemistry of the technique and learning how to create decorative patterns and paintings using natural materials such as lime-based mortars and pigments.
+The workshop provides a practical focus, allowing students ample opportunity for participation in conservation procedures and restoration techniques.
+Seminars in Art History, Geomorphological Studies and Religious Iconography and Rituals complement the courses.
+The course also includes several site visits, including visits to Sassi of Matera (Unesco World Heritage site), a visit to the rupestrian churches and museums; two-day trip visit to Pompeii and Naples.

-The courses are led by Tonio Creanza director of Messors; guest lectures and hands-on works session will be given by restorer Filip Petcu (Faculty of Arts, Conservation and Restoration Department, University of Timisoara – Romania) and conservator Joana Diniz.
+Tonio Creanza, director of Messors, leads the courses; guest lectures and hands-on works sessions will be given by restorer Filip Petcu (Faculty of Arts, Conservation and Restoration Department, University of Timisoara – Romania) and conservator Joana Diniz.

 https://redmammothmedia.com/shepherdsinthecave/